top of page

 The pond's rim is teeming with ivy and oak and continues to fill with rain.
 With my attention diverted to its perimeter, I consider the systems around this site-within-a-site.1 I know that water rolls down the transite roofs and is carried through a series of drains to the pond.
 I trace their paths with an old site map and count my paces between cast iron grills.

-Both 'ponds' were constructed.
-They are containers for vessels (and vessels themselves) that receive and hold material bodies.
-They are connected by impervious surfaces like concrete and asphalt, and the drainage system beneath the surface.
-Water slips through cracks and nourishes persistent stems en route to sand and soil.
+Both 'ponds' were constructed; they are containers and vessels that receive and hold material bodies.
+They are connected by impervious surfaces on which water slips through cracks and nourishes persistent stems en route to and through cast iron grills and gills.

-There are also containers adjacent the pond.
-The clear space below the rusty chassis of an 18-wheeler serves as my studio and field station.
-Another used for storage flanks the pond.
-Beyond the pipeline and the fence line are ghostly footprints of tanks among an unruly forest of tall oaks.
-This is Exxon land, an odd carbon sink that hosts the cascading trill of cicadas (a double brood).
+Containers that once pulled into the narrow channels are now adjacent, filled with archives of another kind.
+The clear space below the long, rusty chassis of another trailer serves as my studio and field station.
+Beyond the pipeline and fence line are ghostly footprints of tanks disguised by an unruly forest of tall oaks.
+This was Exxon land, a ruderal carbon sink that hosts a cascading trill of cicadas and the screach of hawks both day and Night.

-Systems run between and beneath man-made infrastructures.
-Bridges bisect rivers, fences and plot maps draw invisible boundaries.
-Roads and railways for travel and transport are also barriers that regulate human flows and 'human space'2.
+Systems run between and beneath (hu)man-made infrastructures.
+Bridges bisect rivers that flow freely, as fences and plot maps draw invisible boundaries.
+Roads and railways for travel and transport remain impediments that intersect human flows and 'human space'2.

 December, 2024